 One-night pre-cruise hotel in Buenos Aires; accommodation and meals on the ship; arrival transfer to the starting hotel; transfer to the airport on the day of debarkation; on loan: boots, walking poles and pants; complimentary standard bar drinks, beer, house wine, soft drinks, coffee drinks, juices and bottled water (excluding premium wines, spirits, liquors and Champagnes) while on board; hotel taxes; butler service in Suites; parka and backpack to keep; post-cruise expedition logbook; and onboard gratuities for the ship’s crew and Expedition Staff.
 Subject to change without notice.

-International airfare; round-trip charter flight between Buenos Aires/Ushuaia; passport and visa expenses; laundry; meals not mentioned as included; premium wines, spirits, liquors and champagnes; communication charges and internet access; all items of a personal nature; travel insurance; excess baggage charges; airport departure tax; fuel surcharge may apply.
+International airfare; round-trip charter flight between Buenos Aires/Ushuaia; passport and visa expenses; laundry; meals not mentioned as included; premium wines, spirits, liquors and champagnes; communication charges and internet access; all items of a personal nature; required travel insurance; excess baggage charges; airport departure tax; fuel surcharge may apply.

 Photo Credit: © A&K Image Library